adlez27/phonetic-songs/README.md

+This fork is for script creation and maintenance done by [VocAddict](https://github.com/VocAddict) and may not be stable unlike the master branch.
+For the master branch, please refer to it [here](https://https://github.com/adlez27/phonetic-songs).

 # Phonetic Songs
 Repo of tools developed as part of the Phonetic Songs project for transcribing song lyrics in X-SAMPA